preactjs/preact-www/content/en/guide/v11/typescript.md

 ## Extending built-in JSX types

-You may have [custom elements](/guide/v10/web-components) that you'd like to use in JSX, or you may wish to add additional attributes to all HTML elements to work with a particular library.
-To do this, you will need to extend the `IntrinsicElements` or `HTMLAttributes` interfaces, respectively, so that TypeScript is aware and can provide correct type information.
+You may have [custom elements](/guide/v10/web-components) that you'd like to use in JSX, or you may wish to add additional attributes to all or some HTML elements to work with a particular library.
+To do this, you will need to use "Module augmentation" to extend and/or alter the types that Preact provides.

-### Extending `IntrinsicElements`
+### Extending `IntrinsicElements` for custom elements

 ```tsx
 function MyComponent() {